What is debt consolidation?

 You can also save money on late payment penalties and fees when you try to repay debts with the help of a consolidation

 e.
 Lowers your interest rates

-When your interest rate and monthly repayments are reduced, debt consolidation may help you become debt free sooner.
+If your interest rate and monthly repayments are reduced, debt consolidation may help you become debt-free sooner.